GluuFederation/docs-ce-prod/3.1.3/source/docker/example.md

 #### Networking

 The cluster operates over native Docker Swarm networking called `overlay`.
-To allow a container that is running using the plain `docker run` command to connect to the network, a custom network called `gluu` is created (based on `overlay` with `--attachable` option).
+To allow a container that is running using the plain `docker run` command to connect to the network, a custom network called `gluu` is created (based on `overlay`).

 By having this custom network, we can address our concerns: